 Enhanced preventive interventions and scientific research where possible coupled with economic development are applied to achieve these objectives.
 We partner with national and international institutions and organizations to create a stronger force in reaching our vision.

 We envision long term, self-sustaining systems between agriculture, health centers and schools that educate and empower the members of the community to eliminate non-communicable diseases through preventive health and lifestyle modifications.

 Our mission is to first establish a self-sustaining system in the village of Lweza to serve as a model that will be used to replicate and adapt to in other communities in the future.
 Our goal is to combat non-communicable silent killer diseases while improving community health through lasting techniques and interventions.

-The Lweza Center of Community Health Initiatives (LCCHI) was created in response to the growing concern of the increasing prevalence of non-communicable diseases (NCDs) in Africa including obesity, diabetes, hypertension, heart disease and fatty liver disease.
+The Lweza Center of Community Health Initiatives (LCCHI) was created in response to the increasing prevalence of non-communicable diseases (NCDs) in Africa, including obesity, diabetes, hypertension, and heart and fatty liver disease.

 They will utilize a multi-faceted place-based model approach to improving human health through collaborative efforts that engage all partners and the people in the community.

 Through up-to-date research and nutritional biochemistry, LCCHI aims to increase awareness, prevention, and improve the management of emerging NCDs using comprehensive agricultural, nutritional, and educational approaches.